mouseless/json-concepts/json-concepts/specs/01-basics/05-transformations.md

 ```

 Every template requires its own concepts just like a view requiring its own
-model in MVC.
-Now what we have is two different definitions of concepts;
+model in MVC, but what we have is two different definitions of concepts;

 Client concepts are;